Department of Political Economy, King's College London

-Dr Tomas Maltby is a Senior Lecturer in International Politics in the Department of Political Economy.
+Dr. Tomas Maltby is a Reader in International Politics in the Department of Political Economy.
 Tomas’ research focuses primarily on the development of climate and energy policy.
-This includes work related to agenda-setting, policy making, the drivers of and obstacles to energy transitions, climate scepticism/denial and related research on the politics of air pollution.
+This includes work related to agenda-setting, policy-making, the drivers of and obstacles to energy transitions, climate scepticism/denial and related research on the politics of air pollution.

 Maltby, T. with Huber, R., Ćetković, S. and Szulecki, K. (2021) ‘Is populism a challenge to European climate policy?
 Unpacking the causal links and empirical examples’, Journal of European Public Policy.